What is a full-time equivalent (FTE)?

 - Maintain audit-ready records of employee working hours

-- Calculate how many full-time equivalent employees you need for projects
+- Calculate how many full-time equivalent employees you employ for projects

-The Affordable Care Act defines full-time employment as 30 hours or more per week (sometimes described as 30 hours a week).
-Organizations with 50+ FTEs must offer health insurance to full-time employees or face penalties.
+The Affordable Care Act defines full-time employment as 30 hours or more per week.
+Organizations with 50+ FTEs must offer health insurance to full-time employees or face penalties as an Applicable Large Employer (ALE).

 To calculate FTE for ACA compliance: